-Any incident involving injury (no matter how small) must be reported to the Clinical Instructor, Radiology Department Supervisor or Manager immediately.
+Any incident involving injury (no matter how small) must be reported to the Clinical Preceptor, Radiology Department Supervisor or Manager immediately.

-- The Clinical Instructor or other preceptor in authority will instruct the student as to the proper procedure for treatment or non-treatment. - An Incident Report must be completed at the clinical institution. - A program faculty member is to be contacted as soon as possible. - A Marion County Public Schools Standard Student Accident Report is to be completed in the program office the same day of original injury.
+- The Clinical Preceptor or faculty member will instruct the student as to the proper procedure for treatment or non-treatment. - An Incident Report must be completed at the clinical institution. - A program faculty member is to be contacted as soon as possible. - A Marion County Public Schools Standard Student Accident Report is to be completed in the program office the same day of original injury.